The personal training game is different then it was back in the mid 90′s. Yet 95% of all fitness trainers still do business the “old fashion way”.

 This video does a really good job at teaching you how to sell personal training without feeling like you’re being pushy.

-Selling personal training sessions that are 60 minutes long is a thing of the past.
+Selling one on one sessions that are 60 minutes long is a thing of the past.
 All you have is your time to trade.
 So the more clients you can deliver results for the better, right?
 If you’re hell bent on doing one-on-one training still then at least switch to 30-minute sessions.
 But you really want to t get the most from your business then consider selling personal training programs for group training.

 Most trainers who start selling personal training gravitate to single sessions or smaller packages because they feel its easier to sell.
 But the truth is it’s just as easy to sell long term (6 and 12 month) programs as it is to sell a handful of sessions.
 So rather than having to break a bad habit of selling personal training sessions by the handful, you’re better off jump right into the bigger, more results oriented programs that will give your clients the body they want and give you the financial security you want.